DiasDevils/PythonVproject/README.md

 Had credentials `CREDS` and paste the JSON into the value field.
 Connect your GitHub repository and deploy as normal.

-## Testing
+## Credits
-add picture
+## Acknowledgements
-explain the 501 error
+My mentor Richard Wells and the student support staff for render help.

 ## Constraints